She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 That was answer enough.

-The girl was shaking now, soaked through, cheeks hollow, rain caught in her lashes.
-Bianca took off the long ivory cape draped over her shoulders and wrapped it around the child’s small body.
-Gasps rippled again through the crowd.
-Two minutes earlier, everyone had watched a bride shove away a street seller.
-Now that same bride was kneeling on wet marble, fastening her own wedding cape around her.
+The child was shivering now, soaked through, cheeks hollow from too many hard days.
+Bianca removed the ivory cape from her own shoulders and wrapped it around the girl.
+Another ripple passed through the crowd.
+Two minutes earlier they had watched a bride shove away a street seller.
+Now that same bride was kneeling on wet marble, fastening her wedding cape around her.

 “What is your name?”
 Bianca asked.